 During 2020, there were 42 bankruptcy filings involving the Company's tenants, totaling 322 leases and involving approximately 6.0 million square feet and \$85.4 million of annual leasing revenue at the Company's share.
-During 2021, the pace of such filings has decreased substantially, as there were six bankruptcy filings involving the Company's tenants, totaling 47 leases and involving approximately 207,000 square feet and \$6.9 million of annual leasing revenue at the Company's share.
+During 2021, the pace of such filings has decreased substantially, as there were ten bankruptcy filings involving the Company's tenants, totaling 62 leases and involving approximately 369,000 square feet and \$11.9 million of annual leasing revenue at the Company's share.
 This included two leases totaling 139,000 square feet with a single department store retailer that quickly emerged from bankruptcy and assumed both of its leases with the Company.
-Excluding this department store retailer, bankruptcy filings during 2021 are only 68,000 square feet.
+Excluding this department store retailer, bankruptcy filings during 2021 are only 230,000 square feet.
+The current pace of 2021 bankruptcy filings is well lower than the past several years, dating back to 2015.